-Now that the call is already deviating from the standard cold call, ask them a question to establish some rapport.
-Your goal here is to get them talking and prove you’re familiar with them and their company.
+Now that the call deviates from the standard cold call ask them a question to establish rapport.
+Your goal is to get them talking and prove you’re familiar with them and their company.
 Here are some sample questions:

 - So, [prospect name], I see you went to [university].
 How did you like it?

 - Wow, you’ve been at [company] for [X years].
 How did you get started there?

 A good question is topical and makes someone smile.
 If they seem receptive to chatting, ask them a follow-up question.

 A positioning statement shows your prospect that you work with similar companies and understand their challenges.
 You’re not talking about yourself, which is what most cold callers do.
 Here’s a hypothetical positioning statement: